 What are the main risks and complications?

 When having surgery, it is important to be aware of any risks and complications that can occur.
 The surgeon will discuss these during the consultation.
-Below are the main risks of the ptosis surgery and although they are rare it's important patients know all possible outcomes of the procedure.
+Below are the main risks of ptosis surgery, and although they are rare, it's important patients know all possible outcomes of the procedure.

 Eyelid bruising and swelling

 The eyelids can become sore, bruised or swollen.
 A degree of this is normal after an operation and will resolve over the following days and weeks.

 Following the surgery, the eyes can become dry and sore, and it can be difficult to close the eye fully.
 Patients may develop some blurring of their vision as a result.
 If patients are suffering from this, they can ask the surgeon to prescribe them some eye drops.
 These eye drops, known as artificial tears, help lubricate the eye and stop them from becoming dry.
 This normally resolved within one month.